samuelroland/HPC-labs/lab02/report/report.md

 Not benchmarked.

+## Step 7 - Use more statistics from likwid-perfctr - not implemented
+I only scratched the surface of the useful statistics.

+## Step 8 - Use more common optimisations - not implemented
+Like loop unrolling and constant propagation.

 ## Table to analyse the progress
 | Step | Time (s) | Mem bandwidth MBytes/s | Perf MFlops/s | Operationnal Intensity |
 | --------------- | --------------- | --------------- | --------------- | --------------- |